pinussilvestrus/use-spinner/README.md

 }
 ```

-* *container*: the (String) selector to a DOM element that appends the loading spinner.
+* *container*: a selector or a DOM element that appends the loading spinner.

 ## License